cirocosta/docs-tap/scc/building-from-source.md

     image: 10.188.0.3:5000/test:latest
 ```

-we should see that instead of a GitRepository object, we get an
+we see that instead of a GitRepository object, an ImageRepository is created:
-ImageRepository:

 ```diff
   Workload/app